Finding a Business Partner (Why You Should Consider It)

 What are you offering your potential partner?

 Before you consider building a bigger agency, I think you should have an established freelance business with repeat clients.
-You should be making money.
+You should be profitable, making money.

 That’s what you’re bringing to the party.
 You would bring your clients into this new agency.
 You expect your co-founder to do the same.